Crocodilian Biology and Management Course

 REGISTRATION PRICING:

-Early Bird Rate: Deadline 12 weeks prior to course start date (February 10th).
+Early Bird Rate: Deadline 12 weeks prior to course start date.

-Regular Rate: Deadline 4 weeks prior to course start date (April 10th).
+Regular Rate: Deadline 4 weeks prior to course start date.

 REGISTRATION PAYMENT: